JuFisch/mysite/content/post/pushie-server-01.md

   },
 }

+// Here's where I encode the mockup message to get something I can work with for now that mimics a JSon POST request.

-//'dummy' encode message to mimic JSon POST request var encoded_message, err = json.Marshal(decoded_message)
+var encoded_message, err = json.Marshal(decoded_message)

+// This is the function that decodes incoming messages.

-//function to decode incoming messages func decode_message(encodedmessage []byte) Message {
+func decode_message(encodedmessage []byte) Message {
   var decodedmessage Message
   json.Unmarshal(encodedmessage, &decodedmessage)